 Winter hardy to USDA Zones 8-11 where plants are grown in medium moisture, well-drained soils in full sun.
 Tolerates drought.
 In the St. Louis area, it is usually grown from seed as a container plant, a houseplant or a garden annual.
 Container plants can be placed on patios or sunk into the ground to the lip, but must be brought indoors in fall before first frost for overwintering.

-Native to Australia, lemon-scented gum is a tall, slender, broadleaf evergreen tree that will grow 60-100’ tall in its native habitat.
+Eucalyptus citriodora, commonly called lemon-scented gum is native to Australia.
+It is a tall, slender, broadleaf evergreen tree that will grow 60-100’ tall in its native habitat.
 Features smooth gray bark and narrow lance-shaped yellowish-green leaves (to 7” long) that are lemon-scented.
 Small white flowers in 3-flowered umbels.
 Flowers rarely appear on young trees or container plants.
 In the St. Louis area, it may be grown as an annual from seed, typically growing rapidly to 6-8’ tall in one growing season.

 No serious insect or disease problems.